pantheon-systems/documentation/source/_docs/guides/wordpress-git/05-next-steps.md

 ---
-title: WordPress & Git
+title: WordPress Development
-subtitle: Manage Plugins
+subtitle: Next Steps
-description: Use your favorite tools: the WordPress Dashboard, an SFTP client, and your text editor of choice to work quickly, safely and easily on the cloud.
+description: Beginners guide on how to use the WordPress Dashboard, an SFTP client, and your text editor of choice to work quickly, safely and easily on Pantheon's Git-based platform.
 gitwordpress: true
-anchorid: plugins
+anchorid: next-steps
 survey: true
 generator: pagination
 layout: guide